PostHog/old-charts/posthog/README.md

 This chart bootstraps a [PostHog](https://posthog.com/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also optionally packages [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) which is required for PostHog.
+It also optionally packages [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) and [Redis](https://github.com/kubernetes/charts/tree/master/stable/redis) which are required for PostHog.

 ## Prerequisites